UnknownNPC/telegram-media-extractor-bot/README.md

 Telegram Media Extractor Bot is a Scala 3 project designed to download media from external platforms (currently Twitter) and post it to a specified Telegram group.
 The bot uses Selenium for downloading media files and interacts with Telegram's API to upload and share these files.

-While the codebase currently contains some code smells, the focus has been on ensuring functionality, with plans to refine and improve the implementation in the future.
+__While the codebase currently contains significant code smells, the focus has been on ensuring functionality, with plans to refine and improve the implementation in the future.__

 ## Usage